ALIYA2Group/Mod20_Segment_3/README.md

 * Transform

-When we transformed the features of the data set that were applicable we review the feature trends.
+We had to understand the significance of the science behind the data, to understand which features of the data set we needed to use.
+When we transformed the features of the data set that were applicable, we reviewed the trends.
 ![M2](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/M2.PNG)

-Thru this we had to understand the significant of the science behind the data, to understand which features of the data set we needed to use.

 * Technologies, languages, tools, and algorithms used throughout the project